Personal Branding: 7 steps to create yours + definition

 This part is probably the most difficult of all.
 It is also the one that will make you succeed if you manage to tame it: consistency.

-Many content creators give up after a few months or weeks because they don’t get the results they want.
+Many creators give up after a few months or weeks because they don’t get the results they want.
 Poor organization in their content creation can also be the cause.

 Who can build their personal branding?

-As such, anyone can build their personal branding.
-But it will be particularly interesting if you are :
+But it will be particularly interesting for your reputation if you are :

 • Freelancer.